 From a simple Python program and less than 10,000 lines of code, I still had made something that performed just as well as the market.
 How many person-hours aren’t behind bookies’ odds models and predictions?
 The model can pick out attractive bets weekly, just as any newspaper or expert would.
 By making generalizations, you might not be able to find that one bet that will make you rich — but it may save you lots of time in the proper context.

 Implementing Machine Learning to Wide Ideas

-What I wanted to do was to look at the ideas companies gather from their employees and try to predict whether they would implement the idea or not.
+What I wanted to do was to look at the ideas companies gathered from their employees and try to predict whether they would implement the idea or not.

-We’re now able to make decent predictions on whether or not we will implement a creative idea or not.
+We can now make decent predictions on whether or not we will implement a creative idea.
 We can visualize this to encourage more great ideas through gamification.

 Still, for the product, and given that you look at an organization that can harvest 10,000 ideas per year, finding ways to highlight and encourage particular ideas can save time and resources.
-So just by going from 10,000 ideas to 100 probably good ideas and visualizing the result saves lots of time.
+So just going from 10,000 to 100 (perhaps) good ideas and visualizing the result saves lots of time.